 1. Drink Enough Water Daily

-What is the fastest way to cure dehydration?
+What is the fastest way to treat dehydration?
 Oral rehydration with water is the best option in many cases.

 It’s vital to listen to your body and drink water throughout the day.
 Water is the best way to prevent and beat dehydration, especially during the warm summer months when we’re all prone to perspiring even more than usual.